Symptoms of Borderline Personality Disorder (BPD)

 Symptoms of Borderline Personality Disorder

 According to the fifth edition of the APA’s DSM, there are nine symptoms of borderline personality disorder.
-For a diagnosis, you must experience at least five of the following symptoms in a variety of contexts.
+For a diagnosis, you must experience at least five of the following BPD symptoms in a variety of contexts.

 Fear of Abandonment